rh-01/Hex-Keypad/README.md

 - 2 triggers - one for key encoder (4-OR gate), one for signal switch (4-OR gate + additional OR for 0)
 - 4-bit 3-state Buffer (with Schmitt trigger) [74HC126]

-## Signal router (address / msb / lsb):
+## Signal router
-Routes the input signal to MAR or RAM according to the input selected.
+Routes the input signal to MAR or RAM according to the input selected (MAR, RAM msb/lsb).
 It and consists of the following components:
 - 2x double 4 bit buffer (74HC244)
 - 3x quad buffers (74HC175)
 - 3-state Buffer (74HC125)